The Danish labour market

 New to the Danish Labour Market

-It is hard enough to settle into a foreign country, but it may be even harder to decode the written and the unwritten rules governing the labour market.
-At the same time, the workplace is also where you meet Danes on an equal footing and truly get the opportunity to become part of Danish society, learn the language, etc.
+It can be challenging to settle into a foreign country and cultures, but it may be even harder to decode the written and the unwritten rules governing the labour market.
+At the same time, the workplace is also where you meet Danes on an equal footing and truly get the opportunity to become part of Danish society, learn the language and experience first hand what the Danish working culture is all about.

-Hence, you must inform yourself about the individual conditions under which you are employed.
-This is what we call “The Danish Model”.
-At the same time, you may be eligible to collect unemployment benefits if you lose your job.
-This, however, requires membership of an unemployment insurance fund (a-kasse), where you can also find out more about the rules and rights in your given situation.
+Given that there is not a governmental model, you are best off informing yourself about the individual conditions under which you are or will be employed.
+You may be eligible to collect unemployment benefits if you lose your job.
+You are not automatically insured, so it requires membership of an unemployment insurance fund (a-kasse), where you can also find out more about the rules and rights in your given situation.

 What does the law say?